-As a full Professor in the Department of Communication, Dr. Gallagher teaches graduate and undergraduate courses in visual and material rhetoric, rhetorical theory and criticism, communication ethics, and organizational communication.
-Dr. Gallagher's primary area of publication and scholarship is rhetorical criticism, particularly of civil rights-related discourse, commemorative sites (museums and memorials), visual and material culture, and public art.
-She is the principle investigator of the Virtual Martin Luther King project, funded and supported by the North Carolina Humanities Council, the college research office, and the NC State Libraries.
+Dr. Gallagher is a professor of Communication with special interests in visual and material rhetoric, rhetorical theory and criticism, communication ethics, and organizational communication.
+Her primary area of publication and scholarship is rhetorical analysis of civil rights-related discourse, commemorative sites (museums and memorials), visual and material culture, and public art.
+She is the principle investigator of the award winning Virtual Martin Luther King project, a signficant long term digital humanities project for the public.
 In addition, she has conducted research on gender and communication in engineering work teams (supported by an external grant from The Engineering Information Foundation), communication ethics, and communication education.
 Gallagher is the co-editor of Communicative Cities in the 21st Century and authored the introduction and an additional chapter in that collection.
-She has published articles in the Quarterly Journal of Speech, Rhetoric Society Quarterly, Western Journal of Communication, Southern Communication Journal, Rhetoric and Public Affairs, Journal of College Admission, and the Journal of Engineering Education, as well as in edited book collections.
-She has presented over 50 conference papers, been an invited respondent for numerous panels and served on several roundtable panels at national and regional conferences.
-Her co-authored article on the rhetoric of Martin Luther King, Jr. won the Aubrey Fisher Journal Article Award, Runner-Up, from the Western States Communication Association.
-In May 2013 she was awarded the Robert M. Entman award for Excellence in Communication Research from NC State's Department of Communication.

-Current research projects include the Virtual Martin Luther King projet (vmlk.chass.ncsu.edu), a project which integrates public address and digital humanities scholarship and pedagogy through the development of an immersive digital experience of the 1960 MLK speech, titled, "A Creative Protest," better known as the "Fill Up the Jails Speech."
-Dr. Gallagher also has a book in progress titled, "A Necessary Space: The Rhetoric of Civil Rights-related Museums and Memorials," and a collection of critical essays in the area of visual and material rhetoric, examining the rhetorical functions and potentialities of painting, photography, public sculpture and public space.
+Current research projects include the Virtual Martin Luther King project , a project which integrates public address and digital humanities scholarship and pedagogy through the development of an immersive digital experience of the 1960 MLK speech, titled, "A Creative Protest," better known as the "Fill Up the Jails Speech."

 Communicative Cities in the 21st Century: Urban Communication Reader III.
 Routledge, 2013.